Tailwind: A Practical Framework for Query Accelerators: Workload Case Studies

 \sparagraph{Domain negation.} This is the accelerator described in Section~\ref{sec:introduction}.

-\sparagraph{Cumulative filtered aggregates (CDFs).} Another acceleration opportunity is in invertible~\cite{incrementalagg-tangwongsan15} aggregations (\texttt{SUM}, \texttt{COUNT}, \texttt{AVG}) over data filtered by an ordered column (e.g., a date range).
-If we pre-compute a cumulative aggregation over the range (i.e., a prefix sum), answering these query fragments reduces to looking up the cumulative values for the range endpoints and returning the difference, which is faster than executing the query from scratch.
+\sparagraph{Cumulative filtered aggregates (CDFs).} Another acceleration opportunity is in queries involving invertible aggregations~\cite{incrementalagg-tangwongsan15} (\texttt{SUM}, \texttt{COUNT}, \texttt{AVG}) over data filtered by an ordered column (e.g., a date range).
+If we pre-compute a cumulative aggregation over the range, answering these query fragments reduces to looking up the cumulative values for the range endpoints and returning the difference, which is faster than executing the query from scratch.

-\sparagraph{Ordered indexes.} Analytical RDBMSes may not always have indexes~\cite{redshift-docs, bigquery-docs}.
-Thus, point lookups and selective scans where the predicate is on an unsorted column must rely on a slow table scan.
-Having indexes (i.e., a secondary sort order) in these cases would speed up the selection portion of those queries.

 \sparagraph{Known group by with fused arithmetic.} We can accelerate queries that aggregate over a few known groups by hard-coding the expected groups into a query executor and fusing the aggregation computation into one compute kernel.
 For example, Query 1 from TPC-H only produces four groups and performs arithmetically-heavy aggregations~\cite{compiled-vect-queries-kersten18, tpchanalysis-boncz13}.
 The performance gain is from (i) avoiding a hash map for grouping and (ii) keeping the intermediate aggregations in registers during execution.
 This technique differs from standard query compilation, as hash maps are used to collect groups~\cite{querycompilation-neumann11}.
 While a sophisticated query compiler could in theory use this specialization too, general-purpose systems would not.